Though a magical time for many kids, Christmas is not so wonderful for those living in poverty.

 In fact, it's a real joint effort, with local councils, refuges, food banks, children's centres, migrant centres and schools handing out the donated gifts to some extremely grateful children in Hackney, Haringey, Islington and Tower Hamlets.

 Want to make a child's Christmas?
-You can buy a gift online via an independent toy shop or via Amazon and they'll be passed on to agencies to distribute.
-If you prefer to play Santa personally, you can drop a new toy (or send it) to Location Location, 18 Stoke Newington Church Street, N16 0LU.
+You can buy a gift online via an independent toy shop (including for local north and east London establishments) or via Amazon and they'll be passed on to agencies to distribute.
+There's also a Go Fund Me page.

 Find out more on the Winter Toy Appeal website.